NC-Book/NCB/cont/projects/proj1.md

 Duh!
 Back to the drawing board.
 Also take some pictures on the walk, for the next step.

 ### Step 6: Write a press release
 Seriously, write a press releases.
-Mention that you walked it, and highlight the connection to the centuries old mathematical puzzle (Königsberg!).
+Mention that you walked it, and highlight the connection to the centuries old-mathematical puzzle (Königsberg, 1736!).
 Your university has a press office that can help you writing and distributing the press release, and I promise local media will be interested.

 ## Reports on solutions
 * My Bristol bridgewalk.
 The walk is described by Lucas (2019) and a more personal account of this project has appeared as a chapter in Parc (2014).

 ## References